ABOUT THE FELLOWSHIP

 • Resources to produce in-depth, insightful reporting.

 Media Fellows who are selected in the MSF program are provided with comprehensive support throughout their journey.
 This includes mentorship, subject matter sensitization, and training, as well as access to MSF projects and experts.
 They also receive funding for reporting costs for field visits, based on reasonable and detailed budgets.
-Most awards range between INR 50,000 to INR 2,00,000, and amounts may vary depending on individual circumstances.
+Most awards range between INR 50,000 to INR 2,00,000 (or the local currency equivalent).
+The amount may vary depending on individual circumstances.

-The Fellowship award covers a duration of three months for the project, with some projects requiring further consideration depending on the application and reporting proposal.
-Fellows are expected to publish their work within three months of receiving the Award.
+The Fellowship award covers a duration of three to five months for the project, with some projects requiring further consideration depending on the application and reporting proposal.
+Fellows are expected to publish their work before the end of 2024.

-The Fellowship accepts applications and reporting proposals on various thematic areas, including but not limited to General Grant (applicants can choose from a range of themes) or the MSF-DNDi (Drugs for Neglected Diseases initiative) Grant for Neglected Tropical Diseases (NTDs).
+The Fellowship accepts applications and reporting proposals on various thematic areas, including but not limited to General Grant (applicants can choose among four themes) or the MSF-DNDi (Drugs for Neglected Diseases initiative) Grant for Neglected Tropical Diseases (NTDs).

-Fellows will work closely with the MSF South Asia Communications Team and mentors to finalize their deliverables.
-They must ensure that the presentation or representation of any facts, anecdotes, and lived experiences, both medical and non-medical, that may affect patient privacy, rights, and access to healthcare, are closely reviewed.
+Fellows will work closely with the MSF South Asia Communications Team and mentors to finalize their reports.
+They must ensure coordination on the presentation or representation of any facts, anecdotes, and lived experiences, both medical and non-medical, that may affect patient privacy, rights, and access to healthcare.
+Fellows must pick only one type of reports below for his application:

-Print/Digital News: Fellows must publish a minimum of three article series (800 words, feature, or analysis) or one long-form story (2500-3000 words) on a notable news platform.
+Print/Digital: Fellows must publish a minimum of two article series (800 words each; feature or analysis) OR one long-form story (1500 words minimum) on a notable news platform.
 If the journalist is already working in a news organization, the organization must be willing to publish the story.

 As part of their application, candidates must include letters of commitment from news outlets, national or international, to publish or broadcast their work.